 In 1990 BOND a company not for gain, registered in terms of Section 21 of the Companies Act.
 In the same year a Board of Directors was elected and a Day Care programme started at Bond House.

 In July 2002 KSH received Hospice Palliative Care Association of South Africa (HPCA) accreditation and became an official Integrated Community-based Home Care (ICHC)2 site.
 Council of Health Services Accreditation of SA (COHSASA) granted full accreditation status in May 2006.
-Re-accreditation was achieved in August 2008 and November 2011.
-And again in February 2019.
+Re-accreditation was achieved in August 2008 and November 2011, 2014, 2017 and more recently in 2020.

 In 2010 it was recognized that no palliative care services were delivered in Wilderness and it was decided that to extend the services from Sedgefield to Wilderness.